Convex-Dev/design/cad/000_principles/README.md

 In most cases, it is necessary to place a bound on the size of resources used.
 This is essential to ensure that the CVM does not ever attempt to process data of unbounded size, which could allow DoS attacks by adversaries constructing arbitrarily sized input.

 Where CVM input may be effectively unbounded (e.g. the size of data structures such as Vectors), the CVM MUST never attempt O(n) or greater operations on such structures unless these operations are protected by resource constraints (e.g. accounting for juice costs, memory allowances).

+## Avoid Scope Creep

+Convex is designed to faclitate on-chain transactions and smart contracts between multiple participants, providing foundational capabilities for the Internet of Value.
+Many types of software are a poor fit for a publicly accessible on-chain network such as Convex, e.g. text processing or data analytics.
+We SHOULD NOT add features n complexity to support use cases that do not belong on Convex in the first case.